sanctum-black/guided-projects/data-science/the-state-of-our-world-in-2024/docs/the-state-of-our-world-in-2024-pt-1.md

 utilDir <- file.path(rDir, "country_hierarchy")
 ```

-Now we can read the datasets and perform some transformations so that in the end we have one `data.frame` object with all the relevant fields.
+Now, we can read the datasets and perform some transformations so that, in the end, we have one `data.frame` object with all the relevant fields.
 We'll start with the country codes:

 ##### **Code**
 ```R